MicrosoftDocs/bot-docs/articles/nodejs/localization.md

 # Support localization

 Bot Builder includes a rich localization system for building bots that can communicate with the user in multiple languages.
-All of your bot's prompts can be localized using JSON files stored in your bots directory structure.
-If you’re using a system like LUIS to perform natural language processing you can configure your [LuisRecognizer][LUISRecognizer] with a separate model for each language your bot supports and the SDK automatically selects the model that matches the user's preferred locale.
+All of your bot's prompts can be localized using JSON files stored in your bot's directory structure.
+If you’re using a system like LUIS to perform natural language processing, you can configure your [LuisRecognizer][LUISRecognizer] with a separate model for each language your bot supports and the SDK will automatically select the model that matches the user's preferred locale.

 ## Determine the locale by prompting the user
-The first step to localizing your bot for the user is adding the ability to identify the user's preferred language.
+The first step to localizing your bot is adding the ability to identify the user's preferred language.
 The SDK provides a [session.preferredLocale()][preferredLocal] method to both save and retrieve this preference on a per-user basis.
 The following example is a dialog to prompt the user for their preferred language and then save their choice.

 ``` javascript
 bot.dialog('/localePicker', [